 With the income barrier removed, the big question now is the taxes: What’s the best way to minimize the amount you have to pay when you convert?

 The so-called backdoor Roth is one way one can avoid a big tax bill when you earn more than the income limit for a Roth.

 In that case, if you’re also covered by an employer retirement plan like a 401(k), you likely wouldn’t be able to fund a deductible IRA, because of IRS rules.
 But you could contribute to a nondeductible IRA, and then convert to a Roth.

 When you contribute to a nondeductible IRA, you’re effectively depositing after-tax dollars, so you’d only owe tax on the earnings when you withdraw (or convert).
 If you convert to the Roth soon after, any earnings, and therefore taxes, are likely to be minimal.

-This method is most beneficial tax-wise if you don’t have other deductible IRA funds.
-If you do, then the portion that you convert to the Roth has to be prorated over the total amount you have in all your IRAs.
+This method is most beneficial tax-wise if you don’t have other deducted IRA funds, including those previously rolled out of a 401(k).
+If you do, then the portion that you convert to the Roth has to be prorated over the total amount you have in all your traditional IRAs.
 This is an important point that often surprises IRA converters at tax time.